-- New York’s Paid Family Leave Program provides eight weeks of wage replacement to eligible employees.
+- New York’s Paid Family Leave Program provides ten weeks of wage replacement to eligible employees in 2019.

 - Employees are guaranteed to return to the same or comparable job upon return from Paid Family Leave.

 - Employees are guaranteed continued health insurance while on leave. *If you contribute to the cost of your health insurance, you must continue to pay your portion of the premium cost while on leave.

 - Employees are not required to use all of their sick and/or vacation time before taking Paid Family Leave.
 However, an employer may permit you to use vacation or sick leave if you’d like to receive your full salary while you are out.

 - Employers cannot discriminate against employees for taking Paid Family Leave.

 Virtually every full-time or part-time private employee in New York State will be eligible for Paid Family Leave after working in a job for a period of time. *If you are a public employee, your employer may opt into the program.
 Public employees who are represented by a union may be covered if Paid Family Leave is collectively bargained.

 - Employees with a regular work schedule of 20 or more hours per week are eligible after 26 weeks of employment.